biodash/biodash.github.io/content/codeclub/S05E05/index.md

 </div>

-Note that in R, you can *always* use forward slashes `/` to separate folder regardless of your operating system (If you have Windows, which uses backslashes `\` instead, then backslashes will also work in R.)
+Note that in R, you can *always* use forward slashes `/` to separate folder regardless of your operating system (If you have Windows, which uses backslashes `\` instead, then backslashes will also work.)

 <div class="alert alert-note">